Jackent2B/shellscript/README.md

 # shellscript
 Scheduling sending emails using shellscript and cronjob

+**Prerequisite:** Give "Allow less secure apps" permission from the gmail account you want to send mails. (visit: account.google.com , and then give the permission)

 **Step1.)** Install smtp using `sudo apt install ssmtp`

 **Step 2.)** Switch to root user and add following thing in /etc/ssmtp/ssmtp.conf: